deniswu1202/jekyll_pages/_posts/2017-09-18-Browsing-with-Mechanize.md

 * content
 {:toc}

-The mechanize module in Python is similar to perl WWW:Mechanize.
+A very useful python module for navigating through web forms is Mechanize.

 It gives you a browser like object to interact with web pages.